knitwear

 Fallen Leaves by Kyle Vey, in Riverside Studio Superwash Merino Singles

-Tundra by Weichien (the Petite Knitter), in Blue Sky Fibers Woolstok Worsted (modified to include steeked zipper closure)
+Tundra by Weichien (saskie & co), in Blue Sky Fibers Woolstok Worsted (modified to include steeked zipper closure)

 Bracque by Jared Flood for Brooklyn Tweed, in Berroco Ultra Wool DK